Loading Golf Stats...

 More Fantasy News

-Simpson grabbed a share of fifth place at the Masters after shooting a two-under 70 in the final round.
+Simpson grinded out a tie for 18th place at the Northern Trust after putting the finishing touches on a one-under 70 in the final round.